Table of contents

 $ wrote script for OpenWebNet protocol discovery

 OpenWebNet Protocol is a communications protocol developed by Bticino since 2000.
 This protocol is mainly used for Home Automation purposes.
-This protocol is widely used yet there is a scarcity of good documentation for its usage.
-There are only 2 websites existing, which helped me in writing this script.
+This protocol is widely used yet good documentation is scarce for its usage.
+Only 2 websites are existing, which helped me in writing this script.

 So, it will be a very useful script during the enumeration of home automated appliances as it is capable of fetching so many details from the target.

 $ removed redundant parsing functions by making enhancements

 Previously two functions from two different libraries were used for parsing the websites.
 Each of the functions had some extra functionality wrt others but shared code to some extent.
 I combined them into one function.
 This particular commit is a good cleanup of redundant code.

 $ developed punycode and idna libraries for nmap

 The existing Nmap crawler can send requests to domain names only in English.